The Inward Investment and International Taxation Review: Austria

 i Thin capitalisation

 There are no statutory thin capitalisation rules in Austria.
 Under certain conditions, shareholder debt can be requalified into hidden equity.
-The Austrian Supreme Administrative Court requires the fulfillment of the following conditions for a recognition of the shareholder loan: (1) clarity, publicity and transparency of the loan agreement; (2) market conditions of the loan agreement details; and (3) an economically adequate amount of equity.
+The Austrian Supreme Administrative Court requires the fulfilment of the following conditions for a recognition of the shareholder loan: (1) clarity, publicity and transparency of the loan agreement; (2) market conditions of the loan agreement details; and (3) an economically adequate amount of equity.
 A debt-to-equity ratio of 4:1 or 3:1 should be adequate.

 ii Deduction of finance costs